 When thinking of the term “founding fathers,” names like George Washington and Thomas Jefferson come to mind, but who are the founding fathers of Arizona?

-Maurice Crandall, Associate Professor of History at ASU and citizen of the Yavapai-Apache Nation of Camp Verde, Arizona, joined “Arizona Horizon” to discuss the background of Arizona’s roots.
+Maurice Crandall, Associate Professor of History at ASU and citizen of the Yavapai-Apache Nation of Camp Verde, Arizona, joined “Arizona Horizon” to discuss the background of Arizona’s founding fathers.

-When considering Arizona’s history 250 years ago, according to Crandall, many people may think of nothing.
-However, even though the Grand Canyon State was not part of the U.S. 250 years ago, it’s still important to understand those times when Arizona operated under Spain, and the Indigenous founding fathers.
+When considering Arizona’s history 250 years ago, according to Crandall, many people may think this area was empty.
+However, even though the Grand Canyon State was not part of the U.S. 250 years ago, it’s still important to understand those times when Arizona operated under Spain and the Indigenous founding fathers.

-According to Crandall, during this time the majority of Arizona was indigenous territory.
-The Spanish line of settlement did not go farther North than Tucson, so it was only the extreme South was in the hands of Spain.
+According to Crandall, during this time the majority of Arizona was Indigenous territory.
+The Spanish line of settlement did not go farther north than Tucson, so it was only the extreme south that was in the hands of Spain.

-Democratic values were not just important in early America, but was also very prevalent in Indigenous communities.
-Governing was done through town councils of community elders and stakeholders within Indigenous communities got together to discuss issues, and decisions were only made when a consensus was reached.
+Democratic values were not just important in early America but were also very prevalent in Indigenous communities.
+Governing was done through town councils of community elders and stakeholders, and Indigenous communities got together to discuss issues, and decisions were only made when a consensus was reached.

 While Indigenous communities had their own methods of leadership and decision-making, the communities that were controlled by Spanish authorities had systems of government that were instituted by Spaniards.

-Indigenous community membership was based on relations, who your parents were; however, when Spain came in, they declared all Indigenous people citizens of Spain.
-A tradition that Mexico then continued.
+Indigenous community membership was based on relations, who your parents were; however, when Spain arrived, they declared all Indigenous people citizens of Spain, a tradition that Mexico then continued.